 How Can I Prevent Venous Ulcers?

 The final step in venous ulcer treatment is reducing the risk of recurrence.
-Unfortunately, venous ulcers frequently reoccur, and some can persist for years.
+Unfortunately, venous ulcers may reoccur, and some can persist for years.
 To prevent venous ulcers, you must first prevent vein problems.
 Finding ways to improve your vein health with positive lifestyle changes and healthy habits is an important management task that may require daily attention.

 You may be instructed to elevate your legs above your heart several times a day.
 Long-term use of compression stockings may be recommended to prevent blood pooling in your legs.
 If you are overweight or obese, losing weight and then maintaining a healthy weight can lower the pressure placed on your venous system.
 Avoid smoking, prolonged standing or sitting, extremes of temperature and overly tight shoes and socks.
 Finally, regular exercise and walking are essential for continuing to improve calf muscle pump function and promote good circulation.

 To find lasting solutions for venous ulcers or vein disease, visit The Vein Center of Florida & South Baldwin.
 We offer highly-effective, minimally-invasive treatments that provide symptom relief while addressing the underlying causes of venous ulcers, varicose veins and other conditions.
-Venous ulcer treatment can greatly improve your quality of life and doesn’t have to involve painful, invasive surgery.
+Appropriate vein treatment can greatly improve your quality of life and doesn’t have to involve painful, invasive surgery.
 We promise to go beyond the surface to treat the underlying cause of vein disease, using treatments thoughtfully designed to give you the results you’re really looking for.

 Call The Vein Center of Florida today at 1-800-910-VEIN (8346), or visit our contact page to request a free vein screening.
 We serve The Emerald Coast and beyond from offices conveniently located in Pensacola and Destin, Florida, and Foley, Alabama.